 Stipends are paid month-to-month, and that payment is made AFTER each month that the student is hosted—just like an employee is paid after they have worked the hours.
 For example, a monthly stipend payment for October will be paid to the host family on or around November 5th.
 Cambridge Network issues payments through direct deposit, so these payments are both sent and received around the 5th of each month.

-Recently, Cambridge has removed stipend amount information from host contracts and instead communicated these details as hosts were matched with students.
+Recently, Cambridge has removed the stipend amount information from host contracts and instead communicated these details as hosts were matched with students.
 Our stipends vary based on the school the student is attending, and many hosts have students attending different schools in the same home resulting in multiple contracts.
 This year, to standardize our process, we opted to remove the stipend amount, thus making the process easier and more uniform for our host families across the country.

 All approved host families are classified as contracted service providers for Cambridge Network, and stipend payments are subject to taxes.
 Each Cambridge Network host family must complete a W-9 to receive their monthly stipend payments and to receive their 1099-misc for tax filing purposes.